 The Department of Psychology was established more than 50 years ago (for a more detailed description, see History of the Department.
 It is located on the 1st floor of the Faculty of Arts in Ljubljana, on the Aškerčeva Street 2.

-Our department cooperates with other higher education institutions from Slovenia and abroad (to mention the most important ones: Departments of Psychology in Zagreb, Sarajevo and CSUI in Lugano, Switzerland) and many other public institutions (nursery schools, schools and health-care institutions), non-profit organisations (voluntary work) and companies (from fields of marketing, staff development, etc.).
-This cooperation helps the department to do its basic educational, professional and scientific work as best as possible.
+Our department cooperates with other higher education institutions from Slovenia and abroad (Departments of Psychology in Zagreb, Sarajevo, Podgorica, Trnava, CSUI in Lugano, Switzerland, to mention just a few) and many other public institutions (pre-schools, primary and secondary schools, health-care institutions), non-governmental organisations, non-profit organisations (voluntary work), and companies (marketing, HRM, etc.).
+This cooperation supports the department’s educational, professional, and scientific work.